 Depending on your state, you may have to face an uphill battle, when navigating the ins and outs of child support regulations, alongside your family law attorney.
 However, many states, like Ohio, are looking to make changes, in order to ease the process.

-Currently, Ohio utilizes the income shares model, based on the idea that the child should receive the same proportion of a parent’s income as they would if they were living together.
+Previously, Ohio utilized the income shares model, based on the idea that the child should receive the same proportion of a parent’s income as they would if they were living together.
 However, legislation recently passed through both the Ohio state House of Representatives and the Ohio state Senate, regarding child support reform.

-House Bill 366, pending the signature of Governor John Kasich, looks to change how child support is calculated, according to the Dayton Daily News.
+House Bill 366 will change how child support is calculated, according to the Dayton Daily News.

-The bill will utilized updated economic data for the calculation of orders for families with a combined income of up to $300,000, which is an increase from the current $150,000.
-The bill also will account for shared parenting time and take in to consideration parental contributions for medical expenses and health care coverage.
+The law will utilize updated economic data for the calculation of orders for families with a combined income of up to $300,000, which is an increase from the current $150,000.
+The law also will account for shared parenting time and take in to consideration parental contributions for medical expenses and health care coverage.

 It also changes the minimum child support order to $80 a month, which is an increase from the current $50 minimum and it will allow state workers to update the child support formula tables, as opposed to needing lawmakers to approve any updates.